websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/building-forms-with-conditional-fields.md

 ## Autofill Rule

 The _Autofill_ Rule filters a form field's options based on pre-configured conditions.
 One common use is populating states and provinces, countries and regions, and then applying a conditional filter.
 For example, respondents select their geographic region (Europe, North America, Asia, etc.), then select a country (Germany, USA, Malaysia, etc.).
 You should first connect a [data provider](../data-providers/data-providers-overview.md) before using the _Autofill_ Rule.
-See [Using Data Providers to Populate Form Options](../data-providers/using-the-rest-data-provider-to-populate-form-options.md) to learn more.
+See [Using the REST Data Provider to Populate Form Options](../data-providers/using-the-rest-data-provider-to-populate-form-options.md) to learn more.

 ## Require Rule